-The IASB has issued new standards and amendments to existing standards.
-These changes are not yet adopted by us and will have an impact on future periods.
+The IASB has issued IFRS 16, Leases, effective for January 1, 2019.
+This change is not yet adopted by us and will have an impact on future periods.

-IFRS 16, Leases (effective January 1, 2019)

 This new standard is described in our 2017 financial statements.
 We continue to assess the impact of this standard on our consolidated financial statements and we are progressing with the implementation of this standard.
-As at the date of these interim financial statements, there have been no significant changes to the disclosure related to the implementation of this standard that was included in our 2017 financial statements.
+A new system is being implemented that will enable us to comply with the requirements of the standard on a contract-by-contract basis and we expect to begin using this system in 2019.
+We continue to evaluate our accounting policy determinations and have commenced the data validation process, both of which we expect will continue throughout 2018.
+We plan to adopt IFRS 16 with the cumulative effect of initial application recognized as an adjustment to opening equity on January 1, 2019.
 We intend to disclose the estimated financial effects of the adoption of IFRS 16 in our 2018 annual audited consolidated financial statements.